junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Stopping Abusive Female Exploitation Act” or the “SAFE Act”.
+This Act may be cited as the “Stopping Abusive Female Exploitation Act of 2017” or the “SAFE Act of 2017”.

 ## § 2.
 Increased penalty for female genital mutilation